Brake Repair – Common Brake Problems

 Warped Brake Rotors

-Warped rotors is a problem more commonly seem in modern cars but this issue can crop up on all braking systems that feature disc brakes.
+Warped rotors is a problem more commonly seen in modern cars but this issue can crop up on all braking systems that feature disc brakes.
 Rotors can warp if the wheel is tightened too much or if they become overheated.

 You will know that you have a warped rotor when you are driving because when you apply the brake you will feel a pulsing sensation.
 Not only can this pulsing sensation be frustrating to have to contend with but it can also be a red light for danger.
 A tremendous number of newer motor vehicles are made with rotors that are paper thin and are susceptible to warping very quickly.

 Another thing that can make this problem worse is that many automobile manufacturers do not leave enough material in place to allow for the rotors to be resurfaced.
 This brake repair must be done by a qualified technician.
 When a rotor is resurfaced the flatness of the rotor is improved upon and the pulsing feeling in the brake pedal then goes away.
 The safety of the brake is then restored to what it should be.
-The biggest takeaway from this article is Delaying a repair could be very dangerous!
+The biggest takeaway from this article is delaying a repair could be very dangerous!